- 2.18k views

 Exploring by bicycle provides visitors with indelible insights into the rich culture, history and bustling daily life of Ho Chi Minh City’s locals.
 Take in the beautiful French colonial period architecture, including its signature Opera House, Notre Dame Cathedral, and General Post Office.
 Investigate into the city's bustling Chinatown, including a visit to the amazing Cholon and Binh Tay Market.
 Finally, visit the Reunification Palace, home to the President of South Vietnam during the Vietnam War.
 Then refresh and revive your spirits at the food stalls at Ben Thanh market or enjoy a glass or two of street-side beer, known as Bia hoi.

-Hanoi is tailor-made for cycling, and it is the perfect place to come to grips with the bedlam of Vietnamese traffic and its equally chaotic street life.
+An excellent stop on a Vietnam tour, Hanoi is tailor-made for cycling, and it is the perfect place to come to grips with the bedlam of Vietnamese traffic and its equally chaotic street life.
 Replete with beautiful lakes, parks, and delightful tree-lined boulevards, the city’s slow moving and laid back vibe makes getting around on a bike easy and hassle-free.
 Start by visiting the Ho Chi Minh Mausoleum complex, resting place of Vietnam’s founding father for whom the Ho Chi Minh city is named after.
 As well as being Ho Chi Minh’s former residence, it houses the Buddhist One Pillar Pagoda.

 Then it’s on to the vibrant Old Quarter, a veritable architectural museum evoking a 1930s provincial French village.
 The ‘36 Streets’ are a bargain hunter's paradise thanks to their amazing selection of shops selling everything from elegant silk clothing, to sublime jewelry and lacquerware.
 At night, explore Hanoi’s legendary street food scene through the hole-in-the-wall vendors serving steaming bowls of Pho.